Biology (BIO)

 BIO-342.
 Pathogenic Microbiology.
 3 Hours.

 Students examine the distinctive cellular and molecular properties that make some microorganisms pathogenic in humans, including their mechanisms of infection, how they replicate, the diseases they cause, how they are diagnosed, as well as treatment and control options.
+This class is also offered at the 400-level for graduate credit.

 Prerequisite: BIO-201 with a minimum grade of C and BIO-202 with a minimum grade of C and BIO-341 with a minimum grade of C.